Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Kerang's median income among taxpayers is $42,504.
-The average income in Kerang during this period was $50,020.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Kerang SA2 had a median income among taxpayers of $42,504 and an average of $50,020.
 This is lower than the national average.
-Comparing with Rest of Vic., Kerang's median income is $48,741 and average income is $60,693.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Kerang would be approximately $47,672 (median) and $56,102 (average) as of September 2025.
-Census data indicates household, family, and personal incomes in Kerang fall between the 4th and 9th percentiles nationally.
-Income distribution shows that 32.5% of residents earn between $400 and $799 per week (1,248 people).
-This differs from broader area patterns where the $1,500 to $2,999 bracket dominates with 30.3%.
-The prevalence of lower-income residents (40.1% under $800/week) suggests constrained household budgets across much of the area.
-Housing costs are modest with 89.0% of income retained.
+Rest of Vic., meanwhile, had a median income of $48,741 and an average of $60,693.
+Based on Wage Price Index growth since financial year 2022, current estimates for Kerang would be approximately $47,672 (median) and $56,102 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Kerang fall between the 3rd and 8th percentiles nationally.
+Income distribution shows that 32.5% of residents earn between $400 - $799 per week, differing from broader area patterns where the $1,500 - $2,999 bracket dominates at 30.3%.
+This indicates constrained household budgets across much of the area despite modest housing costs with 89.0% of income retained.
 However, total disposable income ranks at just the 7th percentile nationally.

 Frequently Asked Questions - Income